CP-TravelBug/TravelBug/README.md

    * Timeline Id (Primary Key)
    * List of Event objects
    * UserId
+   * Start date and end date.
+   * List of UserIds this is shared with.
 * Event Objects
    * Event Types
    * Event Id (Primary Key)